-Although unlikely in the near term, the ratings may be upgraded if the group establishes underwriting results and overall operating performance trends that capture performance levels that are highly favorable when compared to companies assessed with adequate operating performance.
+While unlikely in the near term, positive rating action could be considered if the group can establish and maintain more favorable trends in operating performance.
 Potential rating impact:Minor

 NOTE: Only a rating committee can make a rating decision and the above referenced factors would be taken into consideration, along with all available relevant information in determining a Rating Action.
 However, the magnitude of a potential change in the rating that could reasonably occur as a result of the impact of the factors listed above are characterized by the following summary chart: